yedino/galaxy42/doc/hacking.md

 catch(err_check_sys &ex) { string info = ex.what(); }  // catch error (soft of hard) caused by system
 catch(err_check_extern &ex) { string info = ex.what(); } // catch error (soft of hard) caused by external
 ```

+## Enum

+When using enums, try to use enum-class.
+If given enum needs to be (de)serializable or otherwise convertible from-integer, then provide override of function:
+inline bool enum_is_valid_value(t_your_enum_type value);
+that will return true if given enum has allowed value in it; else false.
+See unit tests (stdplus_misc.cpp) for example.

 ### Startup of TUN/TAP card